Great Scott Gadgets

 Documentation + Technical Information

-For documentation, view the HackRF documents on Read the Docs or view the raw documentation sources in the docs folder in the HackRF repository.
-Source code and hardware design files are available in the latest release or in the git repository.
+Documentation for HackRF One is on Read the Docs and in the HackRF repository docs folder.
+Source code and hardware design files are available in the latest release and in the git repository.
+Read the latest news about HackRF One in our HackRF-tagged blog posts.

 Getting Help